Knowledge and Intelligence

-The human brain is a vast network of interconnected neurons, so too are the information processing organs of vast numbers of other animals.
+The human brain is a vast network of interconnected neurons, and so too are the information-processing organs of vast numbers of other animals.
 Today artificial neural networks are demonstrating some of the low-level capabilities of animal brains such as auditory discrimination and image recognition that are ubiquitous throughout the animal kingdom.

 This may not be self-evident, especially in light of how egregiously these programs can be hyped by the media and/or their creators who often talk very loosely about what is going on inside.
 Because a program can respond to a range of inputs with outputs that a human would recognize as a correct answer in no way justifies asserting the program “comprehended” the question or “knew” the answer.

 This is the great fallacy of using stochastic programs like neural networks to “mine” text databases.
 They will never understand what is in the records because they are not reading the text.
-They cannot because they have no pre-existing internal knowledge to refer the words and decode the grammar against.
+They cannot because they have no pre-existing internal knowledge to refer to the words and decode the grammar against them.

 We understand what goes on inside a micro-processor because they are products of our own knowledge.
 Modern object-oriented software enables us to create data structures in computer memory that correspond to concepts in the human mind.